 These facilities offer substantial resources for theological study and research at all levels.
 Among the collections are valuable portions of the libraries of Dr. Ashbel Green, Professor John Breckenridge, Dr. William Buell Sprague, Mr. Samuel Agnew, Professor J. Addison Alexander, Dr. John M. Krebs, Dr. Alexander Balloch Grosart, Professor William Henry Green, Professor Samuel Miller, Professor Benjamin Breckinridge Warfield, Mr. James Tanis, and Dr. Louis F. Benson.
 The library complex currently receives about 2,100 journals, annual reports of church bodies and learned societies, bulletins, transactions, and periodically issued indices, abstracts, and bibliographies.

 A series of policies governing the use of our collections allows us to balance accessibility with accountability.
-Most of the two dozen library staff members work behind the scenes to acquire, describe, and provide access to the content of these collections.
+Most of the library staff members work behind the scenes to acquire, describe, and provide access to the content of these collections.

 Watch a short video about using the Princeton Theological Seminary Library's website.